 Please make contact at some point during the semester.
 You can just stop by to say hello and be assured you have an advocate on campus.
-You will also find a variety of information on the tables outside the office and at www.lc.edu/veterans.
-Terry Lane is the Director of Career and Veterans Services and may be contacted at 618-468-5500 or tdlane@lc.edu.
+You will also find a variety of information and at www.lc.edu/veterans.
+Terry Lane is the Director of Career and Veteran Services and may be contacted at 618-468-5500 or tdlane@lc.edu.